Jaljulia: Israel

 After the 1948 war, Jaljulia was on the Israeli side of the ceasefire line and its became part of Israel.
 It was transferred to Israel in the 1949 armistice agreement.

 Jaljuliya is noted among the villages of the Israeli Triangle "for the large number of refugee families living side by side in the narrow and crowded streets of its shikūn (state-funded housing), similar to refugee camps abroad."

 In 2010, a tennis school was established in Jaljulia by Iman Jabber and Daniel Kessel.
 In 2011, 50 girls and 20 boys signed up for tennis lessons.
 The school organizes coexistence matches between Jaljulia and Ra'anana.

+Voting Patterns

+In the 2022 election, 98 percent of voters in Jaljulia voted for the Arab parties, while 1 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.4 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 62 percent voted for Ra'am, while 20 percent voted for the Hadash–Ta'al list and 18 percent voted for Balad.